FLASH SALES: discover new special offers every week!

 The tallest Valerians may tend to flop and require staking.

-Regularly remove faded flowers to encourage the renewal of flowering, and after the first flowering, cut back the withered stems by half to promote a resurgence at the end of the season.
+Regularly remove faded flowers to encourage the renewal of flowering, and after the first bloom, cut back the withered stems by half to promote a resurgence at the end of the season.

 It tends to self-seed easily in the most unexpected places if you haven’t cut all the flower spikes.
 Leave them to seed if you wish to benefit from spontaneous sowing.